Flagship Service

 The Method

-Value Stream Mapping is how we design the customer experience.
-It's a systematic approach to documenting every step from first contact to lasting relationship—making the invisible visible.
+Operation Mapping — our approach to value stream mapping — is how we design the customer experience.
+It's a systematic approach to documenting every step from first contact to lasting relationship, making the invisible visible.
+Operation Maps can be applied at the Org, Product, or Service level.

 • Stages — major phases of the customer journey